 Challenge 8 – Building Strong Relationships

-Good foresighters must to learn a degree of fearlessness in telling the most truthful and evidence-based stories they can.
+We will say more about managing our own and other’s predictable psychological tendencies and biases in Chapter 2.
+For now, let’s briefly consider two psychological challenges that seem particularly important to creating great foresight: balancing truthfulness and compassion in our work.
+Foresight professionals must to learn a degree of fearlessness in telling the most truthful and evidence-based stories they can.
 Inevitably, a truth-based approach will end up costing you business with some of your clients.
-How much it costs depends on how skillful you are at navigating human psychology, and at timing the telling of your truths, as you see them.
+How much it costs depends on how strong your relationship is with your client, how skillful you are at navigating human psychology, and the manner and timing you use to tell your truths, as you see them.

-Insufficient truthtelling in their foresight work is also a common problem in many large management consultancies.
+Insufficient truthtelling in their foresight work is a common problem in many large management consultancies.
 It can be less common in boutique consultancies, if they are run leanly, are fiscally conservative (maintaining a surplus for lean times), and if they have the discipline to pick and choose clients they are most likely to be able to help.
 A good foresighter tells their uncomfortable evidence-based stories as gently as they can, while treading lightly around client fears and arrogances.
 They do so despite their own reasonable fears of unjust retaliation (“killing the messenger”).
 They do this in order to best catalyze positive change.